LAWS OF THE GAME

 Before each game, a TEAM REPRESENTATIVE needs to come to their game site's Field Marshall tent AT LEAST 30 MINUTES PRIOR TO SCHEDULED GAME TIME AND CHECK IN WITH CARDS.
 At the end of each game the team representative must return to the field marshal tent to sign the game card and retrieve the player passes.

 Teams failing to check-in at the site coordinator’s tent (15) minutes prior to their scheduled kick-off time or failing to report ready to play within (5) minutes of scheduled kick-off time may forfeit their match.
-All teams must have a minimum of (7) players present to start the match.
 Teams who have forfeited may continue on in the tournament.

 Field and Game Equipment